 What is the fundamental issue?

 Over the past year, NAR members have identified several valuation issues impacting real estate transactions.
-Most concerns are related to appraisals, including a perceived shortage of appraisers, the increased use of automated or alternative valuation methods, and the challenge of attracting new appraisers to the business.
+Most concerns are related to appraisals, including the increased use of automated or alternative valuation methods, a perceived shortage of appraisers, allegations of discrimination in the appraisal process, and the challenge of attracting new and diverse appraisers to the business.

 Appraiser Shortages: Appraisers are leaving the profession at the same time that entry of new appraisers is dwindling.
 Entrepreneurial opportunities for appraisers are disappearing and many are concerned with over-regulation in the field.
 There are also barriers to entry, such as education requirements, that could be affecting incoming appraiser numbers.